Savvythelegend/PGDocs/docs/kubernetes_upgrade.md

 to avoid standard self-healing procedures to kick in, while, for example, enlarging the partition on the physical node or updating the node itself.

-!!!
-Warning
+:::warning
-    Limit the duration of the maintenance window to the shortest amount of time possible.
+Limit the duration of the maintenance window to the shortest
+    amount of time possible.
 In this phase, some of the expected behaviors of Kubernetes are either disabled or running with some limitations, including self-healing, rolling updates,